 Sara set up a simple studio in her bedroom and started recording and producing songs and dance music.
 By 2020, the HOPE STREET HOUSE studio occupied the entire lounge room.

-Clayton McDonald grew up in Brisbane, Australia, singing in a school choir briefly as a child and watching his father Maurice play the piano with a certain innate and unusual understanding of keys, melody and rhythm.
-Maurice only played the black keys, while playing a kick-drum at the same time, to provide music for community dances.
+Clayton McDonald grew up in Brisbane, Australia, singing in a school choir briefly as a child and watching his father play the piano with a certain innate and unusual understanding of keys, melody and rhythm.
+He only played the black keys, while playing a kick-drum at the same time, to provide music for community dances.

 Clayton later realised that he loved to dance after discovering dance clubs.